 “Most of this dredged material can be used in a beneficial manner, such as for nourishment of beaches with clean sand or development of wetland habitats.
 The National Dredging Team (NDT) recognizes dredged material as a valuable resource that can be used in environmentally beneficial ways.” – U.S. Army Corp of Engineers

-Yellow areas expand and repair existing placement areas, restore eroded shorelines or provide protection to seagrass areas.
-The feeder berms (shown in blue) offshore of San Jose Island and Mustang Island will nourish beach shorelines through the natural sediment transport process.
+Dredge material free of contaminants can be reused to create and restore estuarine, aquatic and marsh habitats, provide beach and dune nourishment, expand and repair existing placement areas, restore eroded shorelines or provide protection to seagrass areas.
+Feeder berms in the Gulf can nourish beach shorelines through the natural sediment transport process.

 Restoration Projects

-We’ve established 13 initiatives, 11 of which are beneficial use features aimed to achieve a variety of shoreline restoration, land loss restorations, marsh cell expansion and Gulf-side shoreline initiatives.
+Eleven (11) beneficial use features have been identified to achieve a variety of shoreline restoration, land loss restorations, marsh cell expansion and Gulf-side shoreline initiatives.
 Wetland delineation surveys and field work were performed to determine acreage of existing wetland ecosystems and natural seagrass habitats within the proposed placement sites.